New York – Toronto Matches

 In 1985, the series was expanded to include New York’s United East Chinese Chess Club (UECCC).
 Both New York teams visited Toronto that year, and after that, the UECCC became Toronto’s principle opponent.
 The TXA dominated during these early years, thanks to players such as Steve Wong, Peter Sung, and Stephen Fung.

 The series stopped after 1991, but was resumed after the UECCC was reorganized as the United East Athletic Association and visited Toronto in 1996.
 Then the newly established New York North America Xiangqi Association (NYNAXA) held a special challenge match in New York in 1997, and visited Toronto in 1998.
-Since then, the New York teams have won every match.
-Their top players: Mou HaiQin, Ji ZhongQi, WeiXuan Gao, and Tam Bond have been too much to handle.
+After that, the New York teams won every match.
+Their top players: Mou HaiQin, Ji ZhongQi, WeiXuan Gao, and Tam Bond were too much to handle.

-New York – Toronto Xiangqi Challenge Games Record
+New York – Toronto Xiangqi Challenge Games Results

 No Year Location Champion 1st Runner Up